 There are many other similar examples.

 Both the spatial arrangement of genomes and the occurrence of translocations are specific to the type of tissue and cell.

-Comparison of translocation patterns and spatial genome organization between tissues further supports a role for genome organization in translocations.
+Comparing translocation patterns and spatial genome organization between tissues further supports the role of genome organization in translocations.

 In particular, tissue-specific translocation frequencies correlate with tissue-specific organization patterns.

-In mice, for example, chromosomes 12 and 15 that are frequently translocated in lymphomas are proximal in lymphocytes but not in hepatocytes, whereas chromosomes 5 and 6, which are frequently translocated in hepatomas, are proximal in hepatocytes, but not lymphocytes.
+In mice, for example, chromosomes 12 and 15, which are frequently translocated in lymphomas, are proximal in lymphocytes but not in hepatocytes.
+In contrast, chromosomes 5 and 6, commonly translocated in hepatomas, are proximal in hepatocytes but not lymphocytes.

-These correlations led to the proposal that tissue-specific genome organization is a major driver of chromosomal translocations.
+These correlations led to the proposal that tissue-specific genome organization is a significant driver of chromosomal translocations.